stackitcloud/machine-controller-manager-provider-stackit/README.md

 | `networkId` | No | Default network UUID (can be overridden in ProviderSpec) |

 The service account key should be obtained from the STACKIT Portal (Project Settings → Service Accounts → Create Key) and contains JWT credentials and a private key for secure authentication.

+**Credential Rotation:** The provider captures credentials on first use and reuses the same STACKIT SDK client for all subsequent requests (the SDK automatically handles token refresh).
+If the Secret is updated with new credentials, the provider pod must be restarted to pick up the changes.
+This follows the standard Kubernetes pattern for credential rotation.

 ### Environment Variables